 I don’t want anyone to start obsessing about what they’re eating, but adding a few extra fruits and vegetables into your daily diet can only be a good thing.

 We all need some quiet time just for us.
 When the kids are all tucked up in bed, take some time out just for you.
 This could mean you run yourself a bubble bath, or just curl up on the sofa with a good book.
+Or if your kids are in school, then spend some time outdoors when the weather allows.
+Fresh air does wonders for both our mental and physical wellbeing.
+You could head out for a walk, or even chill out on a hammock in the garden.
 Whatever it is that you like to do, do it.
 It’s so important to focus on your own needs from time to time rather than constantly taking care of everyone else.

 If you’ve been feeling a little worn down recently, then just taking a little extra care of yourself will make a big difference.
 It’s so important to make this part of your weekly routine and you really will feel the difference once you do.